jhleung/tweety/README.md

 2. ```cd tweety```

 3. Copy config-example.yml into a new file called config.yml under tweety/ .
-Replace the asterisks with your own consumer key/secret and access token
+Replace the asterisks with your own consumer key & secret and access token & access token secret.
+For the debug field, valid values are true or false.

 4. Install maven or check that you have it installed mvn -v